MaxRev-Dev/gdal.netcore/README.md

 The package configuration is marked as **minimal**.
 That means you don't have to install [GDAL binaries](https://gdal.org/download.html#binaries).
 Also, some uncommon drivers are not available (were not built).

 Drivers included PROJ, GEOS, and more than 200 other drivers.

-To view full list of drivers, To view the complete list of drivers, you can view the full list with GDAL's API or see property `DriversInCurrentVersion` [here](tests/MaxRev.Gdal.Core.Tests.XUnit/CommonTests.cs).
+To view the complete list of drivers, see: [tests/gdal-formats/supported_drivers.md](tests/gdal-formats/supported_drivers.md).

 **NOTE**: Runtime drivers availability may differ.
 Ask me about a specific driver for runtime.
 Please issue if I need to mention any packages.